webpack-contrib/webpack-hot-middleware/README.md

 Next, enable hot reloading in your webpack config:

- 1. Add the following three plugins to the `plugins` array:
+ 1. Add the following plugins to the `plugins` array:
     ```js
     plugins: [
         // Webpack 1.0